ibm-cloud-docs/key-protect/disable-keys.md

 5. Click the ⋯ icon to open a list of options for the key that you want to disable.

-6. From the options menu, click **Disable key** and confirm the key was disabled in the updated **Keys** table.
+6. From the options menu, click **Disable** and confirm the key was disabled in the updated **Keys** table.

 ### Enabling a root key in the console